aws-samples/aws-stf-dc-athena/README.md

 <br>

 - A stack that creates a Database for Athena.
-You can set the name of the database in the file [parameters.ts](./parameters.ts) but we recommend we keep the default one: `stfdatabase`.
+You can set the name of the database in the file [parameters.ts](./parameters.ts) but we recommend to keep the default one: `stfdatabase`.
 If you have already created the database, you can comment it.

 - A stack to deploy a Table for Athena.
 This table is created using the schema defined in the file [schema.ts](./schema.ts).
 You can deploy this stack multiple times using different schemas.
 In this application, we create a table for entities of type [IndoorEnvironmentObserved](https://github.com/smart-data-models/dataModel.Environment/blob/master/IndoorEnvironmentObserved/README.md).
 Note that we use properties from the [AirQualityObserved](https://github.com/smart-data-models/dataModel.Environment/tree/master/AirQualityObserved) model.
 To deploy this stack, you must provide the type of your entities (as stored in the STF IoT Data Lake), the schema that contains the properties (see [schema.ts](./schema.ts)) and the name of the STF IoT Datalake bucket.